Neurosurgeon, Surgical Trainer, Inventor, Technopreneur, Administrator

 All this was done within a short stint of slightly more than 2 years, as a new challenge came calling.
 Prof Vicky was offered the post of the Medical Director of the private wing of the hospital, UM Specialist Centre, to help rejuvenate this important component of the UM medical services eco-system.

 While attending to the important duties of a Professor and a Neurosurgeon, Vicky never lost sight of his first love of Technology and Engineering.
 His research philosophy has always been about making neurosurgery simpler and safer for both patients and surgeons.
 This has led to the invention and development of tools and devices for general neurosurgery, base of skull surgery, and minimally invasive neurosurgical endoscopy.
 He was the co-founder of a University Tech startup – ‘Centre of Biomedical and Technology Integration’ – which has produced cranial implants, 3D printed models of the brain and head for teaching, and medical information organization and communication devices.
 The company, under the direction of Vicky, has recently embarked on an ambitious project to enable safe, distant teleconsulting and medical teaching via Medcom Glasses.
 He has also developed minimally invasive tools to perform safe surgery within critical brain corridors.

 Education does not stop with age or time.
 In keeping with this adage, Prof Vicky recently completed and successfully defended his PhD earlier this year.

-Professor Vicky is currently a Professor of Neurosurgery, acting CEO of UMSC, Director for the Centre of Biomedical and Technology Integration, and a surgeon-mentor to many aspiring and upcoming surgeons.
+Professor Vicky is currently a Professor of Neurosurgery, Head of the Business Unit (UM), Director for the Centre of Biomedical and Technology Integration, and a surgeon-mentor to many aspiring and upcoming surgeons.